syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-Blazor.md

 {% endhighlight %}
 {% endtabs %}

-Step 8: Create a new cs file with name as **PresentationService** under Data folder and include the following namespaces in the file.
+Step 8: Create a new cs file with name as **PowerPointService** under Data folder and include the following namespaces in the file.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}